PinchOfData/germaingauthier/index.md

 <span style="display:inline-block;margin-left:2em;">
 <br>
-We study the interaction between online and offline mobilizations in the context of the Gilets jaunes protests (Nov 2018) in France.
+We study the interaction between online and offline mobilizations in the context of the Gilets jaunes protests in France.
 <br><br>
 An older working paper version of this project may be found <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3612849"> here </a>.
 </span>